What skills are developed in social-emotional learning?

 • Understanding emotions

-• Recognising our own and other’s feelings
+• Recognising our own and others’ feelings

 • Appreciating diversity